Introduction

 Conclusion

 According to the National Democratic Institute chairperson Madeleine Albright, each society deserves the best leadership meaning women should be given a chance to participate in decision-making at various levels, both nationally and globally.
 The chairperson is of the view that each member of society, irrespective of gender, should be allowed to compete in elections.
 Going contrary to this would be depriving people of their rights and freedoms.
-Providing an enabling environment for individual fulfilment allows both genders to engage in politics and formulation of policy in government, which result in the development of democracy and its subsequent sustainability21.
+Providing an enabling environment for individual fulfilment allows both genders to engage in politics and formulation of policy in government, which result in the development of democracy and its subsequent sustainability.

 In many parts of the world, women are underrepresented in leadership positions whereby they are never considered for high positions.
 During an electioneering process for instance, the society tends to appreciate the views of men while neglecting the ideas of women, yet they play a major role in socio-economic and political development.
-Feminists underscore the fact that society cannot achieve its desired interests in case half of its population is underrepresented in policy formulation22.
-Women face similar challenges globally ranging from political to socio-economic, but the solution lies with the government, as it is expected to formulate a stronger policy that will see many women participate in political activities.
-In this regard, women must be well represented in social movements, political parties, and government, as this would facilitate the creation of a stronger and effervescent society.
+Feminists underscore the fact that society cannot achieve its desired interests in case half of its population is underrepresented in policy formulation.

 This article looks at how the society discriminates women in political activities.
 Regarding elected positions, women rarely find chances to participate fully while public appoints are skewed towards one gender.
 The paper starts by observing the importance of incorporating women in socio-political and economic development before analyzing the challenges facing their participation.